Go Ask Alice: the Curious Case of “Alice Donovan”

 So we began to run Google searches of titles, quotes and text sequences from Donovan’s stories.
 It didn’t take long to discover that the biggest problem with Alice Donovan wasn’t the authenticity of her byline, but the source of her writing itself.

 On May 19, Donovan submitted a story titled “US-led Coalition Airstrike On Assad’s Forces Was Not Accidental”.
 After a bit of digging we discovered that on the same day the piece was emailed to us, the story appeared verbatim on two other websites, including Inside Syria Media Center and The International Reporter.
 So what’s the big deal?
-Well, the article published at the other two sites before Donovan’s piece went up on CounterPunch was authored by a writer named Sophie Mangal, whose bio states that she is an “investigative correspondent” and “co-editor” at Inside Syria Media Center.
+Well, the article published at the other two sites before Donovan’s piece went up on CounterPunch was authored by a writer named Sophie Mangal, whose bio states that she is an “investigative correspondent” and “co-editor” at Inside Syria Media Center [Editors’ note: Mangal’s articles at Inside Syria Media Center have been reattributed since the publishing of this article, but you can still find most of the original pieces here.].

 Mangal isn’t completely unknown to us here at CounterPunch.
 She’s submitted dozens of articles over the last year, none of which we ran, largely because of the awkwardness of the prose.
 By all accounts, Mangal is a prolific journalist, churning out three or four (sometimes more) thinly-sourced stories per week.
 Her reporting generally lacks much nuance or pretense to objectivity.
 The roughly written stories are valuable mainly for their insights into the Syrian government’s view of the war.
 (Some of the Twitter posts from Inside Syria Media Center include the endearing hashtag: “We Love You Bashar.”)
 Nearly all of Mangal’s articles also appear on Globalresearch.ca.
 Since many CounterPunch readers regularly consult Global Research, Donovan’s brazen plagiarism of Mangal’s work ran a considerable risk of being noticed.